Why Black People Should Stop Spanking Their Kids

 According to her very convincing arguments, corporal punishment reinforces racist stereotypes (that Black bodies can only learn through violence) and generations of trauma.

 “This comes from a place of love,” Patton says of her book and child advocacy work.
 “This isn't about shaming my people, this isn't about moralizing.
 It's about asking us to have the courage to redirect that rage and that anger and those hands back at the system, not at our children's bodies.”

 While all races use corporal punishment (“between 70 and 80% of all Americans hit their children,” she writes), Black families face a harsher reality for the practice.
 Black children are three times more likely to die as a result of abuse by a parent.
 And whuppings can be another route into the system: In the past 10 years, 758,000 Black kids were placed in foster care because of “physical and other types of abuse and neglect.”

-Brain scans prove that spankings—not to speak of harsher whuppings—have long-term effects that can be passed down to future generations.
+Brain scans prove that spankings—not to speak of harsher beatings—have long-term effects that can be passed down to future generations.
 Spare the Kids presents studies that show physical abuse can lead to irreversible, negative physiological changes—it’s even been linked to sending girls into early puberty!
 Experiencing physical abuse at a young age has also been connected to an increased likelihood of experiencing / perpetuating domestic violence, as well as drug and alcohol abuse.

-Despite these hard-to-deny facts against using corporal punishment, the practice is still reinforced as a positive thing in our community through stand-up comedy, from the pulpit, in our homes, and through Black talking heads.
+Despite these hard-to-deny facts against using corporal punishment, the practice is still reinforced as a positive thing in our community through stand-up comedy, the pulpit, in our homes, and through Black talking heads.

 I spoke to Patton to learn more about how Black people were first introduced to corporal punishment as a parenting tool and why she thinks fear doesn’t have a place in parenting.